What is Public Involvement?

 How can the RDS NENC help?

 In addition, the RDS NE runs a PI Consumer Panel.
-Researchers, who are clients of the RDS NE are able to discuss their research projects with the panel.
+Researchers, who are clients of the RDS NE, are able to discuss their research projects with the panel.
 For details of the RDS NE PI Consumer Panel visit our Public Involvement Consumer Panel page.
 Our PI strategy can be found here.